rehierl/node-tree-outliner/3-4-0-design-5.md

 ## sectioning nodes (1)

 **CLARIFICATION**
-A sectioning node does not belong to its own section.
+A sectioning node does not belong to its own section:
+Consistency with regards to the parent containers.

 Associating sectioning nodes with the sections they declare would add inconsistency with regards to the parent containers: